nosarthur/nosarthur.github.io/_posts/2016-09-18-python-course.md

 a, b = 'abc', 4 ** 0.5
 a, b = b, a
 ```
-* Type declaration is not needed and the same variable can be dynamically linked to different types.
+* Type declaration is not needed and the same variable can be dynamically linked to different types, although it is bad practice to change data type for the same variable.
 * The second expression assigns `'abc'` to `a` and `4**0.5` to `b`
 * `**` is the exponential operator, e.g., `4**0.5=2.0`
 * The last expression swaps the values of `a` and `b`